This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Allowing partial and full DN matching for certificate verification enables more flexibility based on how the certificates were created.

 New PDB_GUID Audit Record Field for SYSLOG and the Windows Event Viewer

-In a multitenant database deployment, the pluggable database that generated a unified audit trail record must be identified in the audit trail.
-Starting with this release, the new field captures this information.
+In a multitenant container database (CDB) deployment, the pluggable database that generated a unified audit trail record must be identified in the audit trail.
+The new field captures this information starting with this release.
 The data type is VARCHAR2.